0x3333/chibios_svn_mirror/os/hal/lib/complex/soft_serial/README.md

 ## Usage

-This is an example for STM32F103 mcu with a custom managed timer, can be used with a GPT timer, which I believe has an easier setup.
+This is an example for STM32F103 MCU.

+The driver needs a `Tick` function to be called at exactly X times the desired baud rate, in this example, the X is the define `SSD1_BITRATE_MULTIPLIER`, which is 4 times.
+The timer is setup using the register directly, but could be used a GPT and the Tick function in the callback.

 ### Setup